by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 A thunderstorm 300 km from a magnetometer produces a local signal that looks identical to a global geomagnetic event on a spectrogram.
 Industrial machinery, agricultural equipment, nearby power lines — all generate electromagnetic noise that a single station cannot distinguish from real Schumann Resonance activity.

-SunGeo monitors three stations across two continents.
-When a signal appears at all three, it's almost certainly real.
+SunGeo monitors six stations across three continents — visible on the live dashboard.
+When a signal appears at all six, it's almost certainly real.
 When it appears at only one, it's almost certainly local noise.
 This cross-validation is what separates our data from screenshots of a single spectrogram.

 Station 1: Tomsk, Russia